What is fibrous dysplasia?

 While there is currently no known cure for fibrous dysplasia, there are palliative therapies to assist in the management of fractures and prevention of deformities.
 Specialized techniques are often required in order to restore optimal alignment and bony integrity.
 Generally, an implant that protects the entire affected area is required to minimize delayed complications.
 Fixator-assisted nailing and fixator-assisted plating are two surgical techniques often used to address the bone deformities and limb length discrepancies that can arise with fibrous dysplasia.

 If there is a fracture of the long bones of the legs, a rod is usually used in repair.
 Larger lytic lesions may require the use of bone graft.
-The source of the bone graft may be the patient themselves (autogenous graft) or from a donor (allograft), depending on size of lesion.
+The source of the bone graft may be the patient themselves (autogenous graft) or from a donor (allograft), depending on the size of the lesion.

 There is currently no medication to reverse or delay the progression of fibrous dysplasia.
 Some medications may be appropriate for management of specific symptoms.
 For example, intravenous bisphosphonates (a class of medicines that inhibit the cells responsible for breaking down bone) may assist in treating associated bone pain.
 Repeated visits may be needed, because fibrous dysplasia can recur.
 An endocrinologist will assist in the management of any associated symptoms, such as precocious puberty in girls, thyroid or pituitary conditions, etc.

 Why choose the International Center for Limb Lengthening for the treatment of fibrous dysplasia?

-Limb Lengthening and deformity correction are complex processes.
+The International Center for Limb Lengthening helps address orthopedic issues that arise from fibrous dysplasia.
+Limb lengthening and deformity correction are complex processes.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
-We help patients with fibrous dysplasia achieve their best possible result.
+We help patients with fibrous dysplasia achieve their best possible orthopedic result.